The Museum of African American History, Boston

 Beacon Hill Scholars, Inc.

-The Beacon Hill Scholars is a diverse group of individuals who seek to research, preserve, and interpret the history associated with the free African American Community that once thrived on Beacon Hill in the early 19th Century.
+The Beacon Hill Scholars is a diverse group of individuals who seek to research, preserve, and interpret the history associated with the African American Community that once thrived on Beacon Hill in the early 19th Century.

 As a group, they enhance efforts to continue building upon the ongoing mission and inspiration begun by that earlier community - to foster justice, equality, and social and economic responsibility.